Trump Says Trumpcare Is Not Dead, Unless GOP are 'Quitters'

 McConnell has previously dismissed such demands from the president, who said in a May 2 tweet that the country needed to “either elect more Republican Senators in 2018 or change the rules now to 51%” or the country would need to undergo “a good ‘shutdown’ in September to fix mess!”

-According to Trump’s Saturday tweets, Democrats were “laughing at R’s” and would dismantle the filibuster if they “ever got the chance.”
+Trump said on Twitter Saturday that Democrats were “laughing at R’s” and would dismantle the filibuster if they “ever got the chance.”